JackMilman/CS430_Mirror/README.md

   - Submitted Milestone 2 on March 24.
   - Structure largely complete for Interface.
 Evaluation in progress, mostly complete.
   - Submitted Milestone 3 on April 14.
+  - Working on implementing the abstractions for Blocks and Variables.

 lab2_scoping: A lab exploring the effects of scoping in ruby programs.